-Subject teacher input, through targeted classroom teaching (High Quality Teaching).
+Subject teacher input, through differentiated classroom teaching (High Quality Teaching).

-Additional provision will be given where a pupil’s needs are ‘additional to or different from their peers’.
+Additional provision and support will be given where a pupil’s needs are considered ‘additional to or different from their peers’.

 The duration of an intervention will vary according to need but will be monitored regularly.
 Interventions will be reviewed by the school to establish the effectiveness and impact of the provision and to inform future planning.